| EXTRACT FROM: BORN WITH A TARTAN SPOON

 where the Boy species all dressed alike, slept in identical beds

+and roamed around in packs.
 Blindfolded, it would have been possible to map your way there

 by smell.
 An exciting aroma of mud, jam, sweat and toast pervaded,